xan1242/NFSU-nuzlocke/Rules.md

 - This addon replaces the game's mouse cursor and uses the one from the OS instead (due to technical reasons)

+- The game is automatically saved any time you exit, restart or finish a race (and whenever the game does it by itself normally).
+Save files can be located in the 'NuzlockeSaves' directory next to the game executable.
+You can only have 1 saved Nuzlocke session per profile.

 - And lastly (if you hadn't noticed yet) you should be able to fully control this UI with a controller.

 - Thanks for playing!